mainej/schema-voyager/doc/annotation.md

 ### collections

-Schema Voyager groups collections of idents that share a namespace into what it calls **collections**.
+Schema Voyager groups collections of idents that share a namespace into **collections**.

-> In Datomic an entity usually consists of several attributes that share a namespace.
-For example, a track entity might contain the `:track/artist` and `:track/duration` attributes, among others.
-In the majority of the database world, the namespace `:track` would be called a "table".
-However, Datomic itself does not use the word "table" nor does it introduce its own terminology for this concept.
-(To extend the analogy, attributes would be called "columns" and entities "rows".
-But, we digress.)

 There are two types of collections.